Corps of Signals (India)

-Indian Army Corps of Signals is a corps and a combat support arm of the Indian Army, which handles its military communications.
+The Corps of Signals is a corps and a combat support arm of the Indian Army, which handles its military communications.
 It was formed on 15 February 1911 as a separate entity under Lieutenant Colonel S H Powell and went on to make important contributions to World War I and World War II.
 The corps celebrated its 100th anniversary of raising on 15 February 2010.

 History

-Corps of Signals is a combat support arm of the Indian Army responsible for military communications.
-From its inception on 15 Feb 1911, the Corps has evolved significantly, adapting to the changing technological landscape to ensure seamless and secure communications within the armed forces.
-The Corps has participated in all wars as part of the Indian Army, including World War I, World War II, Operation in 1947, 1965 Operation Gibraltar in 1965, Operation Trident in 1971, Operation Pawan, and Operation VIJAY.
-It has contributed extensively towards Indian Army's success.
-It has been at the forefront of integrating cutting-edge technologies with military strategy ensuring the Indian Army's agility and responsiveness in all combat and non-combat scenarios.
+It was formed on 15 February 1911 at Fatehgarh under Lieutenant Colonel S. H. Powell.
+It originated from earlier telegraph units established in 1868 by Sappers and Miners, evolving into a separate corps during British colonial rule and achieving full Indianization by 1947 before being redesignated on 26 January 1950.
+During World War I, the Corps underwent significant expansion to meet the demands of global conflict, growing from its nascent companies into a vital support element for Indian Expeditionary Forces and units were deployed to multiple theaters where they established and maintained communication lines under challenging conditions.